tr4cks/docker-netns/README.md

 ### Shell Mode

-This mode allows to start a new shell in which it is possible to execute commands in the same network space as a container whose ID is passed in parameter.
+This mode allows to start a new shell in which it is possible to execute commands in the same network namespace as a container whose ID is passed in parameter.

 It can be used to check that your commands have been taken into account when you use it in daemon mode.